sethbeckett/usa-dataset-project/doc/Plan.md

 Once I got that to work, I tried it on the UT_combined directory, and after that ran smoothly I tried it on the UT_reversed.
 Upon both of those successes, tried it out with the USA full directory.

-If one was to test out my code, they navigate to any of the directories in the data directory, and follow the README's instructions on how to create that state's 2020.annual.singlefile.csv file.
+If one was to test out my code, they would first navigate to the instructions directory, open the README file, and install the full USA csv data by following the instructions under the "Preparation" section.
+Then they navigate to any of the directories in the data directory, and follow the README's instructions on how to create that state's 2020.annual.singlefile.csv file.
 They would then change directories to make sure that they are in the projects parent directory and run "python3 src/main.py" followed by their test directory's relative path.
 The program would then output the stats, which could be compared with the output.txt file in that same test directory to verify the functionality.